shreyatrivedi26/Antarctic-SIT-Relationships.github.io/README.md

        margin-bottom: 10px"/>
 </div>

--- The atmospheric indices are independent of each other (No Multicollinearity).

-**REGRESSION AND RESIDUAL PLOTS:**
 -- “All features” line fairly tracks the actual SIT, indicating that the model using all predictors together provides a reasonable prediction of SIT.
 Except at certain instances such as 1991-92, 2002 and 2010.
 -- When we exclude SOI or ZW3 and at some instances even ASL, the predicted values deviate more from the actual SIT, showing that these indices have a significant role in explaining SIT variation.
 Similar results seen for the Residual Plots.
 -- There are periods where the residuals are larger, indicating the model's prediction errors increase during certain years.